-Selecting a good trademark is very important.
-A good trademark should be easy to remember by not being too complicated or lengthy.
+Selecting a good trademark is very important so trademark search in India is a big deal.
+A good trademark search in India should be easy to remember by not being too complicated or lengthy.
 It can be suggestive of the quality but not descriptive of it.
 And obviously, it shouldn’t be prohibited under the Trademarks Act.

-Selecting a good, distinctive trademark will get your halfway through brand protection already.
+Trademark search in India should be a good and distinctive.
+Trademark will get your halfway through brand protection already.
 This is why trademark must be chosen very carefully.
 The scope of legal protection you can expect to get for your brand will depend majorly on the trademark of your choice.

 So, we break down a few guidelines you must follow while choosing a trademark to ensure that it’s one that sets you apart.

 Feel free to use arbitrary words that don’t have much reference to your goods/services, like Apple for computers, Lotus for software, etc.